 - Registration for each course taken as a non-degree student is subject to the approval of the course instructor and the Dean for Graduate Studies.
 In courses with limited enrollment, preference is given to degree-seeking students with full graduate standing.

 - Re-admittance as a non-degree student requires completion of a new application each semester.
-The application fee is waived for current non-degree students continuing their studies into the next semester.
+The application fee is waived for current non-degree students continuing their studies into the next semester (please start your application but do not proceed with payment.
+Contact the Admission Specialist in Graduate Studies to be verified for the application fee waiver.
+Please note, if you do proceed with payment before you acquire the waiver, the application fee is non-refundable).
 Re-admittance is contingent upon the student maintaining the same academic standards as degree-seeking graduate students.

 Should such students subsequently desire to pursue an advanced degree, they may change their status from non-degree to full graduate standing by submission of a complete application to the Graduate College as a degree-seeking student and admission into an appropriate program by the Dean for Graduate Studies.